EnginZyme/OPiDi_v1/README.md

 ```

 ### To Enable Google Authentication
-Follow (https://developers.google.com/identity/sign-in/web/sign-in)[this guide] to obtain your Client ID for Google federated authentication.
+Follow [this guide](https://developers.google.com/identity/sign-in/web/sign-in) to obtain your Client ID for Google federated authentication.

-Next, add http://localhost to the allowed Javascript origins and redirect uris lists in the Google API console.
+Next, add `http://localhost` to the allowed Javascript origins and redirect uris lists in the Google API console.

 Further, add the following to the head of the `client/public/index.html` file:
 ```